Over the Top Wrestling: 2020s

 On St. Patrick's Day Weekend 2023, three titles changed hands on three consecutive nights in three different cities.
 Wolverhampton saw its first championship switch when local wrestler Trent Seven captured the OTT No Limits Championship.
 The next night in Dublin, Sammy D won the OTT World Championship in the main event of ScrapperMania VII.
 The Kings of the North then began their record fifth reign as OTT Tag Team Champions in Belfast the next day.
 Towards the end of 2023, OTT held an event in Milan, marking its first show outside of Ireland and the UK.
 The following months saw a soft relaunch of OTT in Dublin as they took up residence in The Complex, a venue in Dublin's city centre for their first show in the capital city since the Tivoli days.
 At this event dubbed "Poetry Slam", a returning Omari overcame Mark Haskins to become the OTT World Champion.
 The following months saw the retirement of B Cool in a career v title match against Sammy D, The formation of "The Draw" (Sammy D, Charlie Sterling and Adam Maxted) and a heel turn by babyface Jay to join the Draw.
 2022 ended with the Draw holding the Tag Team Titles, NLW & GN Championships.

 In 2024, OTT co-promoted shows with Resist Pro Wrestling in Barcelona, with a new European Championship being created to reflect this expansion into continental Europe.
 OTT instituted a new show concept in 2024 with a match called Rumble Loco, based on WWE's Royal Rumble, whereby the winner of a battle royal would go on to challenge for the OTT World Championship at the company's flagship show ScrapperMania.
 For the Tenth Anniversary Show in October 2024, OTT featured reigning WWE World Tag Team Champions Finn Balor and JD McDonagh, which included a WWE produced vignette from the entire Judgement Day faction.

+In March 2026, Over The Top Wrestling linked up with Progress Wrestling to host a first round match up in the prestigious Super Strong Style 16 Tournament.